-Because romance scammers always ask their targets to switch to private communication tunnel like social media or instant messaging app, it’s safe to stick to the dating site and keep alert when your online date invites you to switch to a private communication tunnel.
+Because romance scammers always ask their targets to switch to private communication tunnel like social media or instant messaging apps, it’s safe to stick to the dating site and keep alert when your online date invites you to switch to a private communication tunnel.

 Google Your Dates’ Traces on the Internet

 Whenever someone uses the Internet, there must be some traces left.
-Google your date to see their traces on the Internet.
+Google your data to see their traces on the Internet.
 If no information can be searched, keep alert at once.
 You can also reverse image search on Google to see whether their images are really from them.

 What to Do if You’ve Been Scammed by Online Date?

 If unfortunately, you’ve been scammed by an online date, you can still do something to compensate for your loss.

 - Clean up all contacts and block dates’ phone numbers, IM accounts, and email addresses.

 - Keep all your communications.

 - Report your issue to the dating website, local police, bank, and FTC.